Extreme containment; customized for each project.

 Water containment has a new name: “Epic 360.”
-Extreme Plastics Plus has changed the way portable, above ground water is contained to prevent leaking and keep the environment protected.
-The Epic 360 saves time, manpower, and money, and enables sites to be up and running extremely fast.
-Traditional water supplies, such as Frac Tanks, require numerous trips to meet demand, and in-ground impoundments can take months to complete.
-Our system has a huge storage capacity, can be transported and set up in days, and only requires up to six truck loads as opposed to 120 plus for Frac Tanks.
-The Epic 360 can contain either freshwater or flowback/produced water--which can be used for the treatment or reuse and blending of recycled Frac water.
+Extreme Plastics Plus has changed the way portable, above ground water is contained.
+Our Epic 360 line enables automatic leak detection to keep the environment protected.
+The Epic 360 saves time, manpower, and money, which allow sites to be up and running extremely fast.
+Traditional water supplies, such as frac tanks, require numerous trips to meet demand, and in-ground impoundments can take months to complete.
+Our system has a huge storage capacity, can be transported and set up in days, and only requires up to six truckloads as opposed to 120 plus for frac tanks.
+The Epic 360 can contain either freshwater or flowback/produced water--which can be used for the treatment or reuse and blending of recycled frac water.

 - Extremely fast setup (in days, rather than weeks)